hatmabrouk/crypto-rsi-signals-dataset/README.md

 ## **Description**
 The datasets include:
-- **Date**: The end-of-week date corresponding to the recorded data.
+- **Date**: The end-of-week date corresponding to the recorded data, until January 8, 2025.
 - **Weekly Close Price**: The weekly closing price of the cryptocurrency in USD.
 - **Weekly RSI**: The Relative Strength Index (RSI) values are calculated using a 14-week rolling window.